ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 > **Important:** Don't forget to also prefix the primary type's name with
 > `NOCOMPILE`, such that the file name matches the type name.

+If a test file should be ignored completely, prefix it with `IGNORE` instead.
+This is useful for keeping test files that Sorald currently cannot handle.

 #### Expected files

 An _expected file_ is a `.java` source file that contains the expected output